Published

 Fang Fang, Unnur Valdimarsdóttir, Tove Fall, Mary Barker, and Shiyu Li

 This project investigates the risk of mental illness among individuals diagnosed with COVID-19 and their family members in Sweden.
 Using nationwide register data from SWECOV, we will assess how COVID-19 disease severity influences the development of mental health conditions such as depression, anxiety, and suicidal behavior.
 The study includes two large cohort analyses comparing individuals with and without COVID-19, and their relatives, to explore the psychological impact of infection, hospitalization, and bereavement.
+By linking COVID-19 records to health, medication, and demographic registers, the project will provide comprehensive insights into the long-term mental health burden of the pandemic.

 Ongoing